adamrmoss/edu-basic/docs/grit-noise-synthesis-system.md

 ## Conclusion

-This noise synthesis system represents a modern evolution of classic PSG technology.
+GRIT represents a modern evolution of classic PSG technology.
 By generalizing and extending the concepts from chips like the Atari POKEY, it provides a compact, expressive language for procedural sound generation.
-The system maintains compatibility with classic sounds while enabling new creative possibilities through logical combination, shape modulation, and flexible decimation.
+GRIT maintains compatibility with classic sounds while enabling new creative possibilities through logical combination, shape modulation, and flexible decimation.

 The NoiseCode bitfield provides a compact representation of the entire synthesis configuration, making it suitable for storage, transmission, and real-time modification.
 The 64-entry preset table offers curated starting points for common sound types, while the underlying architecture supports unlimited creative exploration.